 For ten days we have silently journeyed together through the rough terrain of our internal grounds.
 No one is going to understand how I feel right now better than these people, yet I’d rather remain alone inside the bubble of all I have just experienced.
 After another twenty minutes of self-inflicted isolation in the meditation hall, I creep down the stairs to join the group, but I don’t want to.
 Immediately I am embraced by a stranger and the emotion I was avoiding escapes in one heaving cry of relief.
 And I’m fine.

 I am glad I experienced vipassana when I did.
 I would not do it again now.
 No way.
 Those ten days were among the hardest I have ever experienced, and the most worthwhile.
 It took ten days to learn the lesson of avoidance through the wisdom of my body.
 TEN days.
 It’s so simple I’m not sure if that amount of time is unreasonable, or a pithy.

 I feel the looming challenge of the post COVID re-entry.
 If it doesn’t arrive for another year, I have that much longer to anticipate how I am going to make myself want to crawl out of my shell and join the world again.

 I can wriggle and repeatedly adjust my way out of discomfort, but until the embers of disquiet completely burn up, there will be no final relief.
 The choice becomes impossible: feel, watch, experience the thick unwieldy texture of fever until it evaporates, or fight it.
 Run, deflect, deny.
-Live as best you can in the blissful moments between that looming avoidance, until the fatigue of the fight forces the sensation upon you anyway.
+Live as best I can in the blissful moments between that looming avoidance, until the fatigue of the fight forces the sensation upon me anyway.